 Two and a bit years ago, my hobby became my business.
 Now, there are sixteen patterns (so far) for sewing and quilting, and many more in development.
-Click here to see them, if you live in the UK/EU) or click here to see them if you live outside the UK/EU.
+Click here to see them.
 There have also been five magazine articles (one of them is mentioned here) and there are over a hundred fabric designs (click here to see them).
 I love sewing and quilting, so I have every reason to enjoy my work.

 But what to do when I’m not working?
 I’m not good at sitting still doing nothing, so I thought I might head back to something I did in the past.
 Crocheting is something I used to do as a teenager, but which I haven’t done much since.
 Crochet has become somewhat trendy of late so I though I would like to have a go.
 I came upon the box below on one of my charity shop searches and decided that making a warm hat would be a great idea, as there was a ski trip coming up.
 I had a longish train journey to fill, so felt that could work…

 Alas, I should have looked more closely at the box and spotted the German words near the top of the lid.
 Once installed on my train, the box opened, it became clear that all the instructions were in German.
 Now, I did study German until I was 18, but oddly my course did not in fact cover crochet terminology!
 It took me most of the three-hour journey just to translate the instructions and to practise a few stitches.
 Once that hurdle was over, I got on OK, although I did swop the rather vibrant bright green yarn (as depicted on the box-lid) for some white, to go with the purple and peachy-pink colours.
 Here, then, is the hat.

 While on the subject of the German language and woolly hats, I should also say that when away on the above-mentioned ski-trip, I had occasion to purchase an Innocent mixed-fruit smoothie, which was close in colour to that of the hat above.